Matching methods for truncation by death problems

-One may expect that these covariates were generally balanced due to randomization in the original sample, and except for years of education, having an high school degree and the employment status in 1975, this seems to be the case (Table \ref{Tab:balance}).
+The covariates were generally balanced due to randomization in the original sample, with the exception of years of education, having a high school degree and employment status in 1975 (Table \ref{Tab:balance}).
 Looking at those employed in 1978 ($S=1$), the imbalance got more substantial.
 Among the employed, compared to the untreated, the treated were older, less likely to be hispanic, and more likely to be married, to own a high school degree, and to be employed in 1975.
 At each treatment arm, earnings and employment rates in 1975 were higher among the employed, suggesting that participants who managed to acquire a position in 1978 were possibly more skilled before entering the program.